notniraj/Melotonin/README.md

 # Melotonin
-Music Playyaa for non copyright music
+Music Playyaa for non copyright music, by gamers for gamers 😎